Karoo: Divisions

-The Karoo is divided into the Great Karoo and the Little Karoo.
-The Little Karoo is delimited in the south by the Outeniqua–Langeberg Mountains that run east-west parallel to the coast, and in the north by the Swartberg Mountain Range that also runs east-west.
-The Great Karoo lies to the north the Swartberg.
+The Karoo is divided into the Great Karoo and the Klein Karoo.
+The Klein Karoo is delimited in the south by the Outeniqua–Langeberg Mountains that run east–west parallel to the coast, and in the north by the Swartberg Mountain Range that also runs east–west.
+The Great Karoo lies to the north of the Swartberg.

 Great Karoo

 The only sharp and definite boundary of the Great Karoo is formed by the most inland ranges of Cape Fold Mountains to the south and south-west.
 The extent of the Karoo to the north is vague, fading gradually and almost imperceptibly into the increasingly arid Bushmanland towards the north-west.
 To the north and north-east, it fades into the savannah and grasslands of Griqualand West and the Highveld.
 The boundary to the east grades into the grasslands of the Eastern Midlands.